ArnauDavis/job-application/README.md

 I also want to add a login page to the admin page so that not just anyone with access to the link, can access the page and download the excel file.
 I could also use mongoose and have each form be a schema.
 I also could expand my files for organization
 *hint hint* MVC *hint hint*.

+I have since added styling, as well as a added a styled page to reflect that a form has been submitted successfully.
+Mongoose as also been added, every new application is a schema now.
+My original server.js file has been reduced dramatically by way of abstraction.
+MVC architecture has been introduced, which has made updating and debugging much easier that I expected, I especially enjoy the ease of disabling/enabling routes.

 ## Lessons Learned

 I learned how to look for Static Outbound IP Addresses and make sure they are whitelisted in my mongo db so that my hosted apps can access the database, I also added environmental variables from my env into my render project to ensure functionality.
 I got great practice working on the backend and establishing routes for everything, daily gratitude for express post.

+While setting up my MVC build, I got to practice using module.exports/require('export') and require('../folder/file'), compartmentalizing all of my code blocks helped me understand better where each bit of logic should be stored.
+The added benefit of understanding this, is now, when I return to this project to make changes, I'll know where to go to make certain changes without having to remember how the entire project was built.